Rinnegatamante/Android2Vita-Candidate-Ports-List/README.md

 - If other FMOD files are there, the game CANNOT be ported with sound.
 ## How Do I Check Unity, Java and Kotlin Usage?
 - Extract the APK using a archive extracter (7ZIP, WinZip)
+- If a Kotlin folder is present, with no lib folder, the game CANNOT be ported.
 - Open the "lib" folder
 - Open either the "armeabi" or "armeabi-v7a" folder.
+- If lib folder contains libgdx.so or libunity.so, the game CANNOT be ported.